seshbot/seshbot.github.io/source/_posts/2013-12-21-wtf-is-octopress.markdown

 ### How Octopress generates a site

-front matter: tags - available as page.mytag
+front matter: tags - available as page.mytag (may be collections!)

 All files in the <code>source</code> directory are rendered with Jekyll.
 The convention is: